Ms Pimenta is our curriculum leader for Spanish.

 MFL Intent Statement

-Implementation for our MFL Curriculum
+Implementation of our MFL Curriculum

-The Impact of MFL Curriculum
+The Impact of the MFL Curriculum

-Throughout our Spanish lessons, pupils should respond to spoken and written language; speak with increasing confidence, fluency and spontaneity; ask questions and improve their pronunciation and intonation; write at varying lengths and develop an appreciation for Spanish language and culture.
+Throughout our Spanish lessons, pupils should respond to spoken and written language; speak with increasing confidence, fluency and spontaneity; ask questions and improve their pronunciation and intonation; write at varying lengths and develop an appreciation for the Spanish language and culture.

 Through the use of summative assessments (Puzzle It Out) assessments and the tracking of results using a spreadsheet, progress can be monitored, and show the impact of language learning.
 The outcomes of these assessments allow staff to identify any of the core skills which still need developing and any areas of content which need further reinforcement.